nguyenvukhang/kitty2/docs/basic.rst

                             (clockwise from the top-left)
 ========================    =======================

-Additionally, you can define shortcuts in :file:`kitty.conf` to focus neighboring windows and move windows around (similar to window movement in :program:`vim`)::
+Additionally, you can define shortcuts in :file:`alatty.conf` to focus neighboring windows and move windows around (similar to window movement in :program:`vim`)::